Any form of physical activity, including playing, is important to your child’s development.

 Try these with your child:

 Bring him to the playground in the evening when it is not too warm.
 Encourage and help him climb up and down the stairs in the playground.
-Go for a walk with your toddler on sand, grass or different surfaces.
-Engage your child in simple activities such as sand play or picking up objects (e.g. leaves or twigs) which helps to develop his/her balance.
-You can name objects and ask your child to touch things as he/she walks.
+Go for a walk with your toddler on sand, grass or different surfaces to help develop his/her balance.
+Engage your child in simple activities such as sand play or picking up objects (e.g. leaves or twigs) You can name objects and ask your child to touch things as he/she walks.
 This helps to develop your child's physical and language skills.

 You can also engage him in water play at the pool with supervision.
 Do not include activities such as reading, playing games on hand-held electronic devices or other forms of near work activities at this age.
 Instead, your child should be doing activities that involve the movement of his/her whole body.
 It has also been found that spending time on outdoor activities may reduce the risk of developing myopia (short-sightedness).